-With the distribution and public posting of this document, the Arizona Department of Education (ADE) aims to provide guidance on compliance with the numerous statutory and regulatory requirements of the 21st Century Community Learning Centers (21st CCLC) Grant.
-The Fiscal and Program Accountability Guidance Handbook is a good reference for practices and standard expectations for all Arizona 21st CCLC grant programs.
+With the distribution and public posting of this document, the Arizona Department of Education (ADE) aims to provide guidance on compliance with the numerous statutory and regulatory requirements of the 21st Century Community Learning Centers (21st CCLC) Grant for fiscal year 2020.
+The Guidance Handbook 2020 edition is a good reference for practices and standard expectations for all Arizona 21st CCLC grant programs.
 This guide should be read in along with the authorized statutes and applicable regulations that are relevant to the 21st CCLC Grant.